 Transposons are pieces of DNA that move readily from one site to another either within or between the DNAs of bacteria, plasmids, and bacteriophages.
 Because of their unusual ability to move, they are nicknamed “jumping genes.”
 Some transposons move by replicating their DNA and inserting the new copy into another site (replicative transposition), whereas others are excised from the site without replicating and then inserted into the new site (direct transposition).
 Transposons can code for drug-resistant enzymes, toxins, or a variety of metabolic enzymes and can either cause mutations in the gene into which they insert or alter the expression of nearby genes.

 Transposons typically have four identifiable domains.
 On each end is a short DNA sequence of inverted repeats, which are involved in the integration of the transposon into the recipient DNA.
 The second domain is the gene for the transposase, which is the enzyme that mediates the excision and integration processes.
 The third region is the gene for the repressor that regulates the synthesis of both the transposase and the protein encoded by the fourth domain, which, in many cases, is an enzyme mediating antibiotic resistance (Figure 2–7).
 Note that for simplicity, the repressor gene is not shown in Figure 2–7.

 Transposon genes.
 This transposon is carrying a drug-resistance gene.
 IR, inverted repeat.
-(Reproduced with permission from Willey JM et al. Prescott’s Principles of Microbiology.
-New York: McGraw-Hill, 2009.)
+(Reproduced with permission from Willey JM, Sherwood L, Woolverton: Prescott’s Principles of Microbiology.
+New York, NY: McGraw-Hill Education; 2009.)